MVioque/YODA/README.md

 3rd - Principal Component Analysis (PCA) to the characteristics to obtain set of features

-4rd - Generation of Bootstraped samples
+4rd - Generation of Bootstrapped samples

 5th - Neural Network